Macad3D/Macad3D/Readme.md

 Start ```ScriptConsole.cmd``` and enter the following commands:

-1. Get dependencies from web and nuget.
+1. Update dependencies from nuget servers.

         > restore